sts10/tidy/readme.markdown

     -f, --force
             Force overwrite of output file if it exists

+    -g, --ignore-metadata <IGNORE_METADATA>
+            Ignore metadata after first given delimiter.
+Accepts delimiter string like ','.
+User can write out "space" or "tab" for convenience.
+Treats anything before first instance of delimiter as the "word".
+Only works with word removals, not word modifications (like to lowercase)

     -h, --homophones <HOMOPHONES_LIST>
             Path(s) to file(s) containing homophone pairs.
 There must be one pair of homophones per line, separated by a comma (sun,son)